 The project is based on extensive fieldwork carried out between 2018 to 2021.
 Broadly speaking, data was collected through a combination of semi-structured interviews and participant observation.
 Interviews were conducted in Arabic and English.

-The project will be headed by Emma Empociello (PhD candidate at CED in Sciences Po Bordeaux, associated with IFPO), Simon Mangon (PhD candidate at the CHERPA Laboratory in Sciences Po Aix-en-Provence, associated with IFPO) and Camille Abescat (PhD candidate at CERI in Sciences Po, associated with IFPO).
-It will last for two years (2021-2023) and relies on a partnership between Noria Research, Sine Qua Non and the French Institute of the Near East.
+The project is headed by Emma Empociello (PhD candidate at CED in Sciences Po Bordeaux, associated with IFPO and French Collaborative Institute on Migration), Simon Mangon (PhD candidate at the CHERPA Laboratory in Sciences Po Aix-en-Provence, associated with IFPO) and Camille Abescat (PhD candidate at CERI in Sciences Po, associated with IFPO).
+It relies on a partnership between Noria Research, Sine Qua Non and the French Institute of the Near East.

 SIMON MANGON - December 13, 2021 Introduction For three decades…Read More

 CAMILLE ABESCAT - DECEMBRE 2021 Though rarely achieving what they…Read More

 EMMA EMPOCIELLO - DECEMBER 2021 The Jordan Compact was designed…Read More

 June 2021 CAMILLE ABESCAT, EMMA EMPOCIELLO, SIMON MANGON Jordan has…Read More